turingschool-examples/mod4-tech-challenges/take-homes/be-take-home.md

 # Tea Subscription Service

-You will create an API for a Tea Subscription Service.
+You will create a Rails API for a Tea Subscription Service.

 ## Requirements:

-At a minimum, you must show:
+At a minimum, you must create:

 - An endpoint to subscribe a customer to a tea subscription
 - An endpoint to cancel a customer's tea subscription